strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 # Models

-Models are a representation of the database's structure.
+Models are a representation of the data structure.

-Models are available through the `strapi.models` and `strapi.api.**.models` global variables.
-Usable everywhere in the project, they contain the ORM model object that they refer to.

 ## Model creation